BitcoinDesign/Guide/guide/contribute/propose.md

 - Abuse the commit function to gain commits, not every change should be a commit.

 {% include picture.html
    image = "/assets/images/guide/contribute/propose/commit.png"
+   retina = "//assets/images/guide/contribute/propose/commit@2x.png"
+   alt-text = "Creating a branch" width = 400
+   height = 600
 %}

 ##### Pushing commits

 When you're ready to publish your changes to the world, click `Publish a branch`.
 This will publish the branch on your GitHub.com account, making it visible to everyone.
 You can keep adding commits and push them when you're ready.
 Pushing commits transfers the latest changes to the cloud copy (your fork of the Design Guide).

 {% include picture.html
    image = "/assets/images/guide/contribute/propose/publish-branch.png"
+   retina = "//assets/images/guide/contribute/propose/publish-branch@2x.png"
+   alt-text = "Creating a branch" width = 800
+   height = 400
 %}

 #### Creating a pull request